socites/social-app-base/docs/deployment/apple/apple.md

 ### 2.1 Create a CSR file
 To create a CSR file [Follow this link](./csr.md).
+**Note**: Only generate one CSR file that represents the company that is developing the application.

 ### 2.2 Create Organization Certificates
 To create the organization certificates just [Follow this link](./organization.md).